The homotopy type of the PL cobordism category. II: Spaces of piecewise linear planes

 where $D^N_{\epsilon}$ is the cube of radius $\epsilon$ in $\mathbb{R}^N$.
 By scanning the cube $D^N_{\epsilon}$, we can produce a concordance $\widehat{W}$ between $W$ and the product $\Delta^p\times \mathbb{R}^d$.
 Furthermore, this scanning procedure will not change any fibers of $W$ which were equal to $\mathbb{R}^d$, which implies that the restriction of $\widehat{W}$ over $\partial\Delta^p\times [0,1]$ coincides with the product $(\partial\Delta^p\times [0,1])\times \mathbb{R}^d$.
 Therefore, the element $W$ represents the trivial element in $\pi_p(\mathcal{G}_N^{-1}([\mathbb{R}^d])_{\bullet},\ast_{\mathbb{R}^d})$, and it follows that $\mathcal{G}_N^{-1}([\mathbb{R}^d])_{\bullet}$ is contractible. \end{proof}

-In this section, we will show that the PL Grassmannians $\mathrm{Gr}_d(\mathbb{R}^N)$ and $\widetilde{\mathrm{Gr}}_d(\mathbb{R}^N)$ are indeed weak homotopy equivalent.
+One of our goals in this section is to show that the underlying simplicial sets of the PL Grassmannians $\mathrm{Gr}_d(\mathbb{R}^N)$ and $\widetilde{\mathrm{Gr}}_d(\mathbb{R}^N)$ are actually weak homotopy equivalent.
 To establish this, we need to give a brief discussion about spaces of PL automorphisms of $\mathbb{R}^N$.
 The following definitions that we will introduce can also be found in \cite{KL2}.

 [grassm]{Convention}